 Dad refused to let me leave the house until I had changed into 'the kind of costume boys should wear.'
 I could see that Mom had been crying, which made me start to cry.
 She calmed me with her soft voice, telling me she had a better idea anyway.
 And in no time she transformed me from Barbie into Casper the Friendly Ghost.

-But on this night, I hope my father sees past the tights, and acknowledge this costume in service of something masculine: the brave warrior armed for battle.
+But on this night, I hope my father sees past the tights, to acknowledge this costume in service of something masculine: the brave warrior armed for battle.

 I'm age 50 now, with 30 of those years spent with the man I love.
 I no longer cover my face in service of masculinity.
 Rather, masculinity serves me.
 My father remains mired in 1960, still worshiping some ghost of a son that will never materialize, and unaware of the one who survived.